 'Sean Hayes'' 3rd time Voice Acting in a Fully CGI Film, after Igor (2008) and Monsters University (2013).

 T.J.
 Miller and Maya Rudolph were previously in Big Hero 6 (2014).
-A TV series based on that film is scheduled for fall 2017, with Rudolph reprising her role.
+A TV series based on that film was released in 2017, with Rudolph reprising her role.

 The official artwork of the main trio bears a strong resemblance to the final poster for Free Birds (2013).